Birding Tour Dominican Republic: Complete Dominican Republic

 Our well-designed itinerary gives you access to all the island’s endemics and other specials found in the Dominican Republic in a short yet easily-doable timeframe, taking in all the major sites and allowing you time enough to enjoy the beautiful surroundings as well.

-This tour can be combined with our two preceding tours, Birding Tour Cuba: Great Caribbean Birding and Endemics and Birding Tour Jamaica: Jamaica at its Best, to give you a truly comprehensive Caribbean getaway!
+This tour can be combined with our preceding tour Birding Tour Cuba: Great Caribbean Birding and Endemics and/or with our following tour Birding Tour Jamaica: The Best of Complete Jamaica, to give you a truly comprehensive Caribbean getaway!